Renault Korea to Produce Next-Generation Electric Vehicles by 2028

 At the event, Renault Korea will set up an exhibition booth under the concept of "Mobility Symphony," allowing visitors to experience the integration of future mobility technologies being developed by Renault Korea and its partners, along with open innovation.

-One highlight will be a space dedicated to the "AI Orchestrator," which connects various artificial intelligence (AI) features related to vehicles through a single AI agent.
-Currently in development, this system will enable drivers to issue voice commands for vehicle control and information retrieval, providing a customized experience based on their preferences and driving conditions.
+One highlight will be a space dedicated to the "AI Orchestrator," which connects various artificial intelligence (AI) functions related to vehicles through a single AI agent.
+Currently in development, this feature will enable drivers to command in-car functions such as vehicle control and information retrieval using voice commands, with the AI Orchestrator providing a customized experience based on the driver's preferences and driving conditions.

-Earlier, Nikola Paris, CEO of Renault Korea, revealed the "Future Ready" strategy, outlining the company's medium- to long-term plans for the domestic market.
+Earlier, Nicola Paris, CEO of Renault Korea, revealed the "Future Ready" strategy, outlining the company's medium- to long-term execution plans for the domestic market.

-This strategy includes expanding horizontal collaboration among partners to achieve several goals: the first launch of software-defined vehicles (SDVs) by 2027, end-to-end pilot driving based on Level 2++ and accelerating the transition to AI-defined vehicles (AIDVs), and starting production of next-generation electric vehicles at the Busan plant in 2028, along with establishing a domestic electric vehicle battery supply chain.
+This strategy includes plans for horizontal collaboration among partners to achieve the following: the first launch of a software-defined vehicle (SDV) by 2027, acceleration of end-to-end pilot driving based on Level 2++ and transition to AI-defined vehicles (AIDV), production of next-generation electric vehicles at the Busan plant starting in 2028, and the establishment of a domestic electric vehicle battery supply chain.

 * This article has been translated by AI.